Who is the contact person for leave questions?

 What forms do I need to complete?

 About a month before your anticipated delivery date, complete a Leave Request Form.
-Send this form to Heather in the Benefits Department along with a note from your doctor.
+Send this form to the Benefits Department along with a note from your doctor.
 This note should indicate your due date and the length of time the doctor plans to take you off work.
-This information will be put in a pending file until Heather is notified the leave has started.
+This information will be put in a pending file until Benefits is notified the leave has started.
 That is the point the paperwork will be processed.

 When should I add the baby to my health insurance?